Slade Green

 Slade Green is an area of South East London, England, within the London Borough of Bexley.
-It lies northeast of Bexleyheath, northwest of Dartford and south of Erith, and 14 mi east-southeast of Charing Cross.
+It lies northeast of Bexleyheath, northwest of Dartford and south of Erith, and 13 mi east-southeast of Charing Cross.

 Historically Slade Green was part of the county of Kent.
 In 1965 it became part of the new ceremonial county of Greater London.

 History and development

 Etymology

-An Anglo-Saxon dictionary asserts that "Slade" most commonly meant a broad strip of grass-covered land.
+The Bosworth-Toller Anglo-Saxon Dictionary says that "Slade" most commonly meant a broad strip of grass-covered land.
 The London Borough of Bexley suggests the current name most likely derives from Saxon "Slade", with their definition being low-lying ground.
 An alternative is the Old Norse "Slad", meaning a place for launching boats.
 Most sources agree that "Green" was added to reflect the deep colour of the grass-covered ground.
 Sources differ on when Slade Green was first mentioned with one suggesting the 16th Century.

 Prehistory

 Collectors such as Flaxman Charles John Spurrell discovered diverse Palaeolithic fossils around Slade Green, along with flint artefacts that provide evidence of prehistoric human habitation.
 Pre-war maps indicate a barrow stood near the current Hazel Drive children's play area, and the Museum of London Archaeological Service revealed the presence of a prehistoric cookery pit at Hollywood Way.